 Maria Salazar, a 20-year-old university student, came with her 70-year-old father, Antonio Salazar, to cash three gift cards.

 “They gave us the cards in the name of the PRI and Rep. Hector Pedroza (a PRI congressional candidate), and they said they were counting on our vote,” Maria Salazar said outside the store, as she carried plastic shopping bags packed with toilet paper, cooking oil, rice, saltine crackers and instant noodle soups.

 Her father carried another two packed grocery bags and her 8-year-old nephew carried another.

 “They told us they were worth 500 pesos ($37.50), but when we got to the checkout, they were only worth 100 rotten pesos, ($7.50)” Salazar said.

-Both she and her father said they had been told to turn in a photocopy of their voter ID card in order to get the gift cards.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Both she and her father said they had been told to turn in a photocopy of their voter ID card in order to get the gift cards.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Another woman interviewed outside the same Soriana grocery store also complained her card had only 100 pesos ($7.50) in credit.

 “For helping them with votes and all … they gave us a card for supporting them, and all that for 100 pesos,” said the woman, who gave only her first name, Josefina, for fear of reprisals.
 She said she got the card for supporting Pena Nieto, but complained that “100 pesos lasts you about five minutes.”

 The PRI denies they did anything of the sort and Peña Nieto says he is 235.47% sure (the percentage of people who voted in the state of Mexico’s Cuautitlan precinct, where there were 420 registered voters and a total of 989 votes and Peña Nieto won 801 of them) that his party TOTALLY didn’t buy votes like that.
 Totally.